 The execution of a process is a complex activity.
 It involves various operations.
 Following are the operations that are performed while execution of a process:

-1. Creation: This the initial step of process execution activity.
-Process creation means the construction of a new process for the execution.
-This might be performed by system, user or old process itself.
-There are several events that leads to the process creation.
-Some of the such events are following:
+This is the initial step of the process execution activity.
+Process creation means the construction of a new process for execution.
+This might be performed by the system, the user, or the old process itself.
+There are several events that lead to the process creation.
+Some of the such events are the following:

-- When we start the computer, system creates several background processes.
+- When we start the computer, the system creates several background processes.

 - A user may request to create a new process.